In this section

 Myth: Treatment for ADHD will cure my child.

-Truth: ADHD is generally a chronic condition that may change over time but generally does not go away.
+Truth: ADHD is generally a chronic condition that may change over time but usually does not go away.
 Studies have shown that ADHD can persist into adulthood for as many as 85% of people diagnosed.
 However, some adults demonstrate enough improvement and develop positive coping skills so that medication is no longer needed.

 Myth: ADHD is a condition that only affects boys.